Social Work (SWK)

 SWK 333.
 Human Behavior in the Social Environment.
 4 Hours.

 Survey of human development from conception to death in terms of biological, psychological, and social influences.
 The major schools of thought regarding the person in his/her environment will be covered.
-Course Information: Prerequisite: SWK 322, or concurrent enrollment.
+Course Information: Prerequisites: SWK 322, or concurrent enrollment.

 SWK 344.
 Social Work Practice I. 4 Hours.

 Examination of social work generalist skills for the purpose of developing beginning practice competency in the differential use of self, self awareness, assessment, and the use of relationship.
 Coverage of case management issues, preparation of documents, and techniques for overcoming barriers to helping will be covered.
 Initiating and terminating helping relationships and intervention within diverse problem contexts will be examined.
 Includes lab experience.
-Course Information: Prerequisite: SWK 322, or concurrent enrollment.
+Course Information: Prerequisites: SWK 322, or concurrent enrollment.

 SWK 348.
 Violence Against Women and Children.
 3 Hours.